 - Move the requisite files to this folder

-- Reboot the Flasher (This time do not enter MSD mode, otherwise, contents will not be moved to the secure area).
+- Reboot the Flasher (This time do not enter file access mode, otherwise, contents will not be moved to the secure area).
 Depending on the configuration and data file size, it may take a while before the Flasher Power LED (Green) illuminates.
 Once it turns on, this means all contents have been moved to the secure area and the _SECURE folder in the public area has been deleted.

 - Now the Flasher can be used in stand-alone mode, as normal, but the files cannot be read back by the user/operator.